ankitbhati19-create/ChatBotAI/README.md

-# 📚 PDF Chatbot - AI-Powered Document Question Answering
+# 📚 AI-Powered Prodcut oferring Discovery and Plan Discovery chatBot

 A Streamlit-based chatbot that allows you to upload PDF documents and ask questions about their content.
 Features **non-blocking background processing**, automatic file monitoring with Watchdog, and persistent vector store caching.
 Powered by OpenAI's GPT-3.5-turbo and FAISS vector search for intelligent, context-aware responses.